JedGStumpf/JGS/docs/src/intro.md

-# Intro to Python
+# Learning to code in Python

-THis is the intro to python page.
+This is the intro to python page.